 Gratuitous cameo by Peter Fonda.
 Cowritten by Carpenter, Hill and Kurt Russell.
 Pam Grier also makes an extended appearance.
 Directed & music by Carpenter.
 Rated R

-Kurt Russell's next movie is "Grind," directed by Quentin Tarantino; an unabashed Escape From New York fan who promised at Comicon 2006 that it will have violence, sexuality, a grinding beat, and an exotic dancer who mows down zombies with a machine gun in her leg.
-Or better yet, you could watch Al Gore's movie about global warming...
+Kurt Russell's next movie was "Grindhouse," directed by Quentin Tarantino; a unabashed Escape From New York fan who promised at Comicon 2006 that it would have violence, sexuality, a grinding beat, and an exotic dancer who mows down zombies with a machine gun in her leg.
+Or you could watch Al Gore's movie about global warming

 CINEMA CONFIDENTIAL reported on 3-13-07 that "Gerard Butler, hot off his success from "300," will star in a remake of "Escape From New York" which will be produced by Neal Moritz.
 Ken Nolan is drafting the screenplay based on the John Carpenter film.

 "The 1981 feature starred Kurt Russell and told of Snake Plissken, a one-eyed convict who is given the task to help free the U.S. president from a maximum security prison which used to be the island of Manhattan."
 (Variety)

 Though known mostly for comedy, Kurt's wife Goldie Hawn starred in Steven Spielberg's first theatrical film "Sugarland Express" (1974), as a white-trash mom who steals her kid from Social Services and leads police in a cross country chase (it doesn't have a happy ending).